laMudri/ibus-table-shwa/README.md

 The layout
 ----------
 Half letters written as stressed vowels unless there is no vowel form, in which case they are given the straight bottom.
-Template [from Wikimedia](https://commons.wikimedia.org/wiki/File:Blank_BRSB_Keyboard_Layout.svg) (GFDL).
+Decimal digits are accessed via shift + Qwerty digit (exactly like programmers' Dvorak) Template [from Wikimedia](https://commons.wikimedia.org/wiki/File:Blank_BRSB_Keyboard_Layout.svg) (GFDL).

 ![layout](layout.png)